-- ¶ 17 Liss further testified that, after M.W. was taken into care, there were service plans created for Dawn P. and John W. However, neither one was participating in any services, and both had refused to cooperate with DCFS. - ¶ 18 Dawn P. testified that she was 43 years old and resided in an apartment in Vandalia with John W. She explained that she attempted to get prenatal care but could not afford it; the providers did not take the insurance that she had at the time because the insurance company was not paying its bills.
-However, she did take vitamins every day, and M.W. was born healthy.
+¶ 15 Liss further testified that, after M.W. was taken into care, there was a service plan created for Dawn P. However, she was not participating in any services and had refused to cooperate with DCFS.

+¶ 16 Dawn P. testified that she was 43 years old and resided in an apartment in Vandalia with John W. She explained that she attempted to get prenatal care but could not afford it; the providers did not take the insurance that she had at the time because the insurance company was not paying its bills.
+However, she did take vitamins every day, and M.W.

+was born healthy.
 Her other six children were also born healthy.
 At the time that M.W. was born, they had the basic essentials for her, such as bottles and diapers.
 They also had other items, such as a playpen, highchairs, and strollers; those items were in storage in Sterling, Illinois, because they had just moved into the apartment.
 They had a car seat that they brought home from the hospital.
 She claimed that she had a bag packed with some items to take to the hospital, but she was surprised to go into labor at that time, and she did not bring the bag with her to the hospital.
-However, she acknowledged that she had been at the health department the day before and was told that she was one day overdue. ¶ 19 Dawn P. acknowledged that she was diagnosed with bipolar disorder, depression, and anxiety.
-She has had a therapist at Whiteside County Health Department in Rock Falls, Illinois, since approximately 2016 or 2017, and she talked to that therapist when needed.
-It had been a few months since she talked to the therapist.
+However, she acknowledged that she had been at the health department the day before and was told that she was one day overdue.

+¶ 17 Dawn P. also acknowledged that she was diagnosed with bipolar disorder, depression, and anxiety.
+Since approximately 2016 or 2017, she has had a therapist at Whiteside County Health Department in Rock Falls, Illinois, that she talked to when needed, but it had been a few months since she talked to her therapist.
 Prior to this, she received services for mental health treatment and also had a private therapist.
 Although she was not court ordered to complete any services, she continued to participate in services after her last DCFS case.
 She was not prescribed any medication for her mental health issues.
 She used marijuana for medicinal purposes because she had glaucoma and chronic sciatic pain.